wowashuwow/wowashuwow.github.io/_pages/portfolio.md

 ---
 I've worked as a Technical Content Writer at [rtCamp](https://rtcamp.com) for a total of one and a half years.

+I composed the company newsletter, wrote blog posts covering hiring, product launches, internal and external events, and other announcements.

-I crafted SEO content, thought leadership articles, and narrative-driven case studies for the company's content marketing efforts.
+I also crafted SEO content, thought leadership articles, and narrative-driven case studies for the company's content marketing efforts.

-Besides that, I composed the company newsletter, wrote blog posts covering hiring, product launch announcements, and internal and external events.
+My responsibilities included but were not limited to:
+- collaborating with designers to produce visuals

-My work captured the publishing process from end to end- it involved talking to multiple people like project managers, developers, the delivery team and the SEO folks to get information and SEO inputs, and collaborating with designers to produce visuals.
+- talking to project managers, developers, the delivery team and the SEO folks as needed to produce pieces

 Here's some of my best work-